 Weekly In-class Exercises (groups of 3-4)

-The first involves in-class exercises to be held on the first meeting day of each week.
+The second involves in-class exercises to be held on the second meeting day of each week.
 In these exercises small groups of three of four students will discuss a topic from the readings or previous lectures and then be given time to develop answers to a set of questions given by the professor.
 The sessions will take up the second hour of the class.
 For each session the group will write their names on the turn-in sheet with the answers they all have agreed upon.
 These discussion/quiz exercises will run from the second week through the 9th week (eight in all).
 They will be graded and all members of that group will get the same grade.
 Each week we will attempt to shuffle the groups so that everyone will have worked with everyone else by the end.
 Taken together these exercises will amount to 20% of the final grade.

 Project (a systems model - group of 3-4)

 Another assessment component will be a team-based project and final report.
 The project will involve creating a systems model of some subsystem in a permaculture community.
 For example you might develop a model of the calories flowing from the gardens, fields, and orchards to the citizens in the community.
 There are a large number of subsystems to choose from.
 The model will consist of a systems dynamics diagram of the subsystem and a simple spreadsheet version to show how the model performs over time.
 There will be more information provided in the class.
 The team will write and present a final report during the last week of class before finals week.
 This component will represent 20% of the final grade.
 A grading rubric will be provided with the actual written assignment.
 The project will be worth 20% of the final grade.

 The midterm will cover terminology and basic concepts that students will have needed to master.
 It will be closed-book, short answer and multiple choice.
 This test is 15% of the final grade.